hantzzy/Jenkin/README.md

-# Jenkin workflow
+# Jenkin workflow for static sites deployment
 This is a simple Jenkin workflow that lint an HTML file form this repository, lint it and copy the static HTML file to an s3 bucket to be seen publicly.

-## Useful for static sites deployment